- Student Device initiative

 - - Bachelor of Arts (Dean's Scholars)

-- - Bachelor of Arts (Psychology)
+- - Bachelor of Arts (with a key program in Psychology)

 - - Bachelor of Arts (Interpreting and Translation)